taikoxyz/taiko-mono/packages/protocol/deployments/mainnet-contract-logs-L1.md

   - disable a prover (`0x00000027F51a57E7FcBC4b481d15fcE5BE68b30B`) on May 28 @commit`b335b70` @tx`0x27c84a1dbf80d88948f96f1536c244816543fb780c81a04ba485c4c156431112`
 - todo:
   - upgrade to the a newly deployed `new ProverSet`
-  - set up allowance for a new deployment of `AssignmentHook2`
+  - set up allowance for a new deployment of `ProxylessAssignmentHook`

 ### labcontester.taiko.eth